noaa-oar-arl/NACC/README.md

 **Compile NACC**

 NACC is compiled with a Makefile.
 The configuration options in the Makefile include the compiler and compiler flags to use for building the executable.
 Note that this version of NACC is either serial (WRF or FV3GFS) or parallelized code (FV3GFS Only), so MPI libraries are required for ONLY the parallel version.
 The parallel version is meant to be used with the global FV3GFSv16, as it significantly speeds up the total IO throughput wall clock time.
+Note:  To read the full vertical resolution of the FV3GFSv16, NACC must be compiled with a modified version of the IOAPI library that has an adjusted maximum possible input vertical levels of MXLAYS3 =  200 in PARMS3.EXT.
+An example of the modified IOAPI library to use is included in the NACC/lib/ioapi-3.2 repository.
+See the [CMAS IOAPI Tutorial] (https://www.cmascenter.org/ioapi/documentation/all_versions/html/TUTORIAL.html) to find the location of where this change to MXLAYS3 takes place.
+The only other library needed to run NACC on your system is the NETCDF library.

 The Makefile is located in the directory with the NACC source code (e.g., `NACC/serial/src` or `NACC/parallel/src`).
 To compile NACC, simply invoke the Makefile at the command line:

 ```
 ./make |& tee make.nacc.log